 - Whenever you are asked to fill in a form on the website, look for the box that you can click to indicate that you do not want the information to be used by anybody for direct marketing purposes.

 - If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time and can contact us to let us know

-We will get your express opt-in consent before we share your personal data with any company outside the Giant Peach Design Ltd group of companies for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any company outside the Stonehenge School group of companies for marketing purposes.